Ajara Ghansal, a brown aromatic medicinal rice that has been cultivated by the Ajara community for over a century.

 * The machine is fine tuned to the grain where the husk is removed while keeping the bran, the next layer on the rice seed.
-This is where all of the fibers, proteins, minetals (calcium, phosphorus, iron, magnesium, zinc), vitamins, and antioxidants live.
+This is where all of the fibers, proteins, minerals (calcium, phosphorus, iron, magnesium, zinc), vitamins, and antioxidants live.

 * Native rice have a higher amylose content, which associates with a lower glycemic index.
 This means, the rice has a slow breakdown of starch into sugars and doesn't lead to sugar spikes as do polished modern rices.